 Catechism of the Catholic Church, 1323

-Catholic churches are closed at this time, in an attempt to combat the spread of COVID-19.
+Some of our Catholic churches are open yet some are still closed at this time, in an attempt to combat the spread of COVID-19.
 What does this mean for Catholics about attending Mass?

 We are asked to pray at home with our families.
 We can follow a live streaming of Mass – see the links below.
 Also, we can ask for and experience a spiritual communion at this time (this is a way of uniting deeply with Jesus in prayer through the power of the Holy Spirit).
 We do not have an obligation to attend Mass at present (Catechism of the Catholic Church 2181).